 Financial Literacy Act Guidance

-- The graduation requirement for the Financial Literacy Act is required for all public and non-public schools (Nebraska Revised Statute 79-729).
+- The graduation requirement for the Financial Literacy Act is required for all public schools.

-- The class of 2024 (current sophomores in public and non-public schools) must complete a course in personal finance or financial literacy (as defined by Nebraska State Statute 79-3002) or personal finance as a graduation requirement.
+- The class of 2024 (current juniors in public schools must complete a course in personal finance or financial literacy (as defined by Nebraska State Statute 79-3002) or personal finance as a graduation requirement.

 - Financial literacy instruction in grades K-8 applies only to public schools and must be included in the instructional programs of elementary and middle schools as appropriate.